vincenzopalazzo/MyLocalTimes/README.md

 MyLocalTimes is an mobile app for consulting the local time of the cities.

-Copyright (C) 2020 Vincenzo Palazzo vincenzopalazzodev@gmail.com
+Copyright (C) 2020-2021 Vincenzo Palazzo vincenzopalazzodev@gmail.com

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA

-## Other information

-This application was incubated on Gitlab at this link [https://gitlab.com/palazzovincenzo/mybetweentime](https://gitlab.com/palazzovincenzo/mybetweentime) and its previous name was MyBetweenTime.

-The last version on Gitlab was "0.2 beta" and the next version reside on Github at this link [https://github.com/vincenzopalazzo/MyTimeZones](https://github.com/vincenzopalazzo/MyTimeZones)